-If a user does not have access to any Atlassian Access-supported product in the above table, or if they are Statuspage or OpsGenie users, they'll be excluded from your Atlassian Access bill.
+If a user doesn't have access to any Atlassian Access-supported product, they'll be excluded from your Atlassian Access bill.

-- If your organization has 100 users in Jira and 50 users in Confluence, and all of the Jira users are Confluence users.
+If your organization has 100 users in Jira and 50 users in Confluence, all Jira users are Confluence users.
 For Atlassian Access billing, your organization will only be billed for 100 users.
 Your organization will continue to be billed for 100 Jira users and 50 Confluence users under product billing.

 The user will not count towards your Atlassian Access bill if you disable their Atlassian account in your organization at any point in the billing cycle.
-Note that disabling a user's Atlassian account will also prevent the user from using that account to raise technical support tickets, and accessing their my.atlassian.com account, support.atlassian.com, community.atlassian.com, and other free services.
+Note that disabling a user's Atlassian account will also prevent users from using that account to raise technical support tickets and access their my.atlassian.com account, support.atlassian.com, community.atlassian.com, and other free services.

 View the number of billable users

 You can see the number of billable users in your organization by logging into admin.atlassian.com and choosing your organization.
-Then go to Billing > Atlassian Access > Manage subscriptions.
+Then go to Billing > Manage subscriptions.
 The number displayed below 'Users' is the total number of unique billable users in your organization.